scillidan/share_etymonline/README.md

 Download `.zip` from [Releases](https://github.com/scillidan/share_etymonline/releases):
 - For GoldenDict, use `*-stardict-*.zip`.
 - For sdcv, use `*-stardict-html2ansi-*.zip`.
-- For Yomitan, use `*-yomitan-*.zip`.
+- For Yomichan/Yomitan, use `*-yomichan-*.zip`.
 Just a conversion file, I don't to know well this format yet.

 See preview screenshot [here](asset/).